clokep/relapse/docs/usage/configuration/config_documentation.md

 ## Coordinating workers
 Configuration options related to workers which belong in the main config file (usually called `homeserver.yaml`).
-A Synapse deployment can scale horizontally by running multiple Synapse processes called _workers_.
+A Relapse deployment can scale horizontally by running multiple Relapse processes called _workers_.
 Incoming requests are distributed between workers to handle higher loads.
 Some workers are privileged and can accept requests from other workers.